Theory Test information

 I will also encourage you to take your theory test as soon as you can although you can legally drive before taking this test.
 Practicing for your theory test alongside your practical lessons will enable you to put your theory knowledge into practice and put your practical knowledge into your theory.

 Our lessons will be fun and exciting, and I will do anything I can to help make your learning fun and relaxing whilst trying to get you through your driving test as quickly and as safely as possible.
-The aim is to get you driving to a standard which is both independent of help and most importantly safe.
+My aim is to get your driving to a standard which is both independent of help and most importantly safe.

 The Theory Test has two sections